 - Evidence that the student has no outstanding fees.

 - Provide a valid Letter of Offer from the new provider.

 - The Student Services Coordinator will make an appointment with the student to discuss your request to transfer in accordance with points 1 to 7 below.

-- The Student Services Coordinator will then take the input from the student and their request for transfer to the Manager of Compliance and Special Projects for review.
-The Manager of Compliance and Special Projects will then grant the transfer based on evidence provided, seek further evidence or reject the transfer request.
+- The Student Services Coordinator will then take the input from the student and their request for transfer to the Manager of Compliance and Academic Support for review.
+The Manager of Compliance and Academic Support will then grant the transfer based on evidence provided, seek further evidence or reject the transfer request.
 In the instance of transfer rejection the student has the option to Appeal this decision see below.

 Reasons for granting a transfer request

-If it is determined that any of the points 1 to 7 applying during consultation/negotiation with ANIBT’s the Student Services Coordinator the Manager of Compliance and Special Projects or CEO your transfer request will be granted because the transfer is in the students best interest.
+If it is determined that any of the points 1 to 7 applying during consultation/negotiation with ANIBT’s Student Services Coordinator, the Manager of Compliance and Academic Support or CEO your transfer request will be granted because the transfer is in the students best interest.
 Supporting documentation/evidence must be provided to support your request for transfer.

 - In ANIBT’s opinion the Student is not likely to academically succeed, despite Academic International’s intervention or support strategies being engaged with the Student participating in those Services; or